ASEAN: Tourism

 With the institutionalisation of visa-free travel between ASEAN member states, intra-ASEAN travel has escalated.
 In 2010, 47% or 34 million out of 73 million tourists in ASEAN member-states were from other ASEAN countries.
 Cooperation in tourism was formalised in 1976, following the formation of the Sub-Committee on Tourism (SCOT) under the ASEAN Committee on Trade and Tourism.
 The 1st ASEAN Tourism Forum was held on 18–26 October 1981 in Kuala Lumpur.
 In 1986, ASEAN Promotional Chapters for Tourism (APCT) were established in Hong Kong, West Germany, the United Kingdom, Australia/New Zealand, Japan, and North America.

 Tourism has been one of the key growth sectors in ASEAN and has proven resilient amid global economic challenges.
 The wide array of tourist attractions across the region drew 109 million tourists to ASEAN in 2015, up by 34% compared to 81 million tourists in 2011.
 As of 2012, tourism was estimated to account for 4.6% of ASEAN GDP—10.9% when taking into account all indirect contributions.
 It directly employed 9.3 million people, or 3.2% of total employment, and indirectly supported some 25 million jobs.
 In addition, the sector accounted for an estimated 8% of total capital investment in the region.
 In January 2012, ASEAN tourism ministers called for the development of a marketing strategy.
 The strategy represents the consensus of ASEAN National Tourism Organisations (NTOs) on marketing directions for ASEAN moving forward to 2015.
-In the 2013 Travel and Tourism Competitiveness Index (TTCI) report, Singapore placed 1st, Malaysia placed 8th, Thailand placed 9th, Indonesia placed 12th, Brunei placed 13th, Vietnam placed 16th, Philippines placed 17th, and Cambodia placed 20th as the top destinations of travellers in the Asia Pacific region.
+In the 2013 Travel and Tourism Competitiveness Index (TTCI) report, Singapore placed 1st, Malaysia placed 8th, Thailand placed 9th, Indonesia placed 12th, Brunei placed 13th, Vietnam placed 16th, Philippines placed 17th, and Cambodia placed 20th as the top destinations of travellers in the Asia–Pacific region.

 1981 The ASEAN Tourism Forum (ATF) was established.
 It is a regional meeting of NGOs, Ministers, sellers, buyers and journalists to promote the ASEAN countries as a single one tourist destination.
-The annual event 2019 in Ha Long marks the 38th anniversary and involves all the tourism industry sectors of the 10 member states of ASEAN: Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
-It was organized by TTG Events from Singapore.
+The annual event 2019 in Ha Long marks the 38th anniversary and involves all the tourism industry sectors of the 11 member states of ASEAN: Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Timor-Leste and Vietnam.
+It was organised by TTG Events from Singapore.

+Cooperation funds

+The establishment of the China-ASEAN Investment Cooperation Fund was announced in 2009 by Chinese Premier Wen Jiabao began operations in 2010.
+The fund, which is sponsored by the Export-Import Bank of China, among other institutional investors, became the first Southeast Asia-focused private equity fund approved by China's State Council and the National Development and Reform Commission.
+The Export-Import Bank of China is the "anchor sponsor" with a "seed investment" of US$300 million.
+Three other Chinese institutions invested a combined US$500 million.
+The International Finance Corporation of the World Bank invested US$100 million.

+In November 2011, the China-ASEAN Maritime Cooperation fund was established.
+China underwrote the fund, which is valued at RMB 3 billion.